 After thorough testing, they were about to report the issue to the designated community manager but someone on their team had already done so.
 Map 76 owner's account was permanently banned the day after.

-Bethesda tried to mitigate the backlash by a statement of their own .
+Bethesda tried to mitigate the backlash by a .
 While it says that Bethesda are not banning players who report exploits, provided they don't continue to do so after reporting it, the evidence contradicts those words.
 The person behind Map 76 was too well-known for running these tests for Bethesda not to be aware of them and they apparently had a Bethesda community manager that they reported to in their group.

 The statement continues with condemnation of anyone who "used third-party software to take advantage of an exploit usually in excess of hundreds of times" which is a rather odd point of non-discrimination.
 While cheaters certainly use third-party software to exploit issues, so do the testers who are trying to expose them.

 Technically, Bethesda are in their right to suspend accounts using third-party software such as Cheat Engine but that undoubtedly cripples the community's ability to detect issues.
 The company is essentially preventing the community from detecting issues the developers themselves can't put an end to.
-It's almost as if they aren't aware of the white hat concept, despite being in contact with such community members.
+It's almost as if they aren't aware of the concept, despite being in contact with such community members.